WisTex/Raconteur/FEDERATION.md

 The ActivityPub implementation in this project strives to be compliant to the core spec where possible, while offering a range of services and features which normally aren't provided by ActivityPub projects.

+C2S

+This project supports ActivityPub C2S.
+You may authenticate with HTTP basic-auth, OAuth2, or OpenWebAuth.
+There is no media upload endpoint since the (deprecated) specification of that service has no workarounds for working in memory-restricted environments and most mobile phone photos exceed PHP's default upload size limits.

 Direct Messages